-In deciding whether to order expulsion, regardless of whether the action is mandatory or discretionary, the principal or appropriate administrator shall take into consideration:
+In deciding whether to order expulsion, regardless of whether the action is mandatory or discretionary, the campus behavior coordinator shall take into consideration:

-- 1. Self-defense (see glossary),

-- 2. Intent or lack of intent at the time the student engaged in the conduct, and

-- 3. The student's disciplinary history.
+- 1. Self-defense (see glossary), - 2.
+Intent or lack of intent at the time the student engaged in the conduct, - 3.
+The student's disciplinary history, or - 4.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct.